CrowdStrike/falconpy/samples/rtr/README.md

 - [Get host uptime](#get-host-uptime) - Retrieve the uptime for a host using a RTR session and a script command.
 - [Get RTR result](#get-rtr-result) - Retrieve the results for previously executed RTR batch commands.
 - [Restart Sensor](#restart-sensor) - Restarts the sensor while taking a TCP dump.
+- [Script Manager](#script-manager) - Upload and delete RTR scripts for use on endpoints.
 - [Dump Process Memory](pid-dump) - Dumps the memory for a running process on a target system.
 - [My Little RTR](pony) - Retrieve System Information and draws ASCII art.